The FOCUS framework: How product teams can use Lucid to deliver value

 The first step is to identify your top priority.
 Effective prioritization here is less about what you decide to do, and more about what you decide not to do.

-In our example of launching a large amount of new integrations in a short period of time, it was crucial for us to identify the tradeoffs early on and make those decisions collaboratively so everyone was aligned from the beginning.
-In other words, we had to decide together what we were going to focus on as well as what things we were not going to add to the plate.
+In our example of launching many new integrations in a short period of time, it was crucial to identify the trade-offs early on and make those decisions collaboratively so everyone was aligned from the beginning.
+In other words, we had to decide together what we were going to focus on and what we weren’t

 If you’re in a similar situation, here are a few templates you can use to find your priority:

-- Priority matrix: A prioritization framework helps teams prioritize items based on their level of impact vs. required effort.
+• Priority matrix: A prioritization framework helps teams prioritize items based on their level of impact vs. required effort.
 So, whatever value you're providing is the impact, and whatever cost it takes to get there is the effort.
-We use this as a way to bucket different initiatives across the matrix to visualize the things that we should be focusing on first.
+We use this as a way to bucket different initiatives across the matrix and visualize the things we should be focusing on first.

-For example, tasks that are highly impactful and inexpensive are high-priority to get across the finish line as quickly as possible.
-This template is a great way to pull the entire team together and make sure that everybody is aligned and has a voice when it comes to setting the priority.
+Tasks that are highly impactful and inexpensive are high-priority to get across the finish line as quickly as possible.
+This template is a great way to pull the entire team together and make sure everyone is aligned and has a voice when it comes to setting the priority.

-- Quantitative prioritization: If your prioritization matrix is too subjective (let’s say you have too many items clustered in the high-impact, low-cost field), you can use a quantitative prioritization chart to break them down even more.
-Here, you will attach a quantitative value to each priority based on reach, impact, confidence, and ease.
+• Quantitative prioritization: If your prioritization matrix is too subjective (let’s say you have too many items clustered in the high-impact, low-cost field), you can use a quantitative prioritization chart to break them down even more.
+Here, you'll attach a quantitative value to each priority based on reach, impact, confidence, and ease.
 This is a simple but effective exercise for collaborating on priorities and organizing them in a systematic way.

-The key at this stage is that you're focusing on why this work matters for the business.
-Don’t base your decisions on the resources available yet—that comes next as part of the planning phase.
+The key at this stage is focusing on why the work matters for your business.
+Don’t base your decisions on the resources available yet—that’s part of the planning phase.

 2. Orchestrate a plan